gdsbook/book/notebooks/06_spatial_autocorrelation.md

 The value is calculated as an empirical p-value that represents the proportion of realizations in the simulation under spatial randomness that are more extreme than the observed value.
 A small enough p-value associated with the Moran's I of a map allows to reject the hypothesis that the map is random.
 In other words, we can conclude that the map displays more spatial pattern than we would expect if the values had been randomly allocated to a locations.

-That is a very low value, particularly considering it is actually the minimum value we could have obtained given the simulation behind it used 999 permutations (default in `PySAL`) and, by standard terms, it would be deemed statistically significant.
+That is a very low value, particularly considering it is actually the minimum value we could have obtained given the simulation behind it used 999 permutations (default in `esda`) and, by standard terms, it would be deemed statistically significant.
 We can elaborate a bit further on the intuition behind the value of `p_sim`.
 If we generated a large number of maps with the same values but randomly allocated over space, and calculated the Moran's I statistic for each of those maps, only 0.01% of them would display a larger (absolute) value than the one we obtain from the observed data, and the other 99.99% of the random maps would receive a smaller (absolute) value of Moran's I. If we remember again that the value of Moran's I can also be interpreted as the slope of the Moran Plot, what we have is that, in this case, the particular spatial arrangement of values over space we observe for the percentage of Leave votes is more concentrated than if we were to randomly shuffle the vote proportions among the map, hence the statistical significance.
 As a first step, the global autocorrelation analysis can teach us that observations do seem to be positively autocorrelated over space.
 Indeed, the overall spatial pattern in the EU Referendum vote was highly marked: nearby areas tended to vote alike.

-Thanks to the `splot` visualization module in PySAL, we can obtain a quick representation of the statistic that combines the Moran Plot (right) with a graphic of the empirical test that we carry out to obtain `p_sim` (left):
+Thanks to the `splot` visualization module in Pysal, we can obtain a quick representation of the statistic that combines the Moran Plot (right) with a graphic of the empirical test that we carry out to obtain `p_sim` (left):

 ```python caption="BREXIT Leave vote, Moran's I distribution and Scatter Plot." tags=[]
 plot_moran(moran);